rseichter/tor-ansible/README.md

 ## [Ansible](https://www.ansible.com) playbook for maintaining Tor nodes

 This playbook is designed to generate `torrc` configuration files from a set of separate text files and then conveniently distribute the config data to a set of Tor nodes.
 Config data for each node resides in a `conf/node_name` subdirectory, with node_name matching the Ansible host name.
-See samples.
+Sample config files for both a Tor relay and a Tor exit are included.
 All subdirectories will be processed automatically.
 All found `*.in` files can be combined to a torrc file by using
 ```
 $ make gen
 ```